AviatrixSystems/Docs/HowTos/copilot_faq.rst

 What is the smallest recommended Instance/VM size?
 ===============================================================================

-For production deployments, minium requirement is 8vCPU and 32G of Memory
+For production deployments, minimum requirement is 8vCPU and 32G of Memory

 Can I configure flows to be sent over private IPs?
 ===============================================================================